LudwigCRON/undulate/docs/_sources/use_cases.rst.txt

 Use cases
 =========

-A great power implies great responsabilities!
-As each characteres count there combination could lead to an undesired effect.
+A great power implies great responsibilities!
+As each character count there combination could lead to an undesired effect.

-To prevent any surprise, this section demonstrate several scenarii.
+To prevent any surprise, this section demonstrates several edge-cases.

 Glitched Clock
 --------------